tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

    - **Generate a proposal (or decide no proposal is warranted)**
      - Apply the Test’s criterion exactly as described in the `Specification`, including any "interpreted as" rules.
 See: [2.3.3 The Concept of Interpreted As”](#233-the-concept-of-interpreted-as-normative).
      - Do not propose changes that are not explicitly allowed by the `Specification`.
 In particular, avoid “helpful” normalizations that would alter the meaning or introduce false precision unless specified.
      - If a proposal is made, represent the proposed changes as structured data.
-Typically a list/map of key:value pairs where keys are `Information Element` identifiers and values are proposed new values.
+Typically as a list/map of key:value pairs where keys are `Information Element` identifiers and values are proposed new values.

    - **Return a conforming Response for an Amendment**
      - When evaluation succeeds, use `Response.status` values appropriate to `Amendment` Tests: